StaysExperiencesEventsServicesReal Estate

 Tides are everything

-Tides matter more than wind in Watamu.
+Tides matter more than almost anything in Watamu.
 Most flat-water spots only work at low tide.
-Check tide tables before every session — your kite school will plan around them.
+In Kenya the difference between high and low tide is very significant, so always check tide tables before every session and be careful at low tide because falling on the coral can hurt.
+Your kite school will help you plan around the tides.

 Kite Schools in Watamu